data-gymnasia/courses/content/machine-learning/content.md

 ::: .example
 **Example**
-Write a Julia function `{jl} forwardprop` which calculates the sequence of vectors obtained by applying each successive map in the neural net.
+Write a Julia function `{jl} forwardprop` which calculates the sequence of vectors obtained by applying each successive map in the neural net (in other words, the vectors which are output from each map and input into the next one).
 :::

 ---